timacdonald/log-fake/readme.md

 ### assertCurrentContext()

 Assert that the channel / stack currently has the specified context.
+It is possible to provide the context as an array or a [truth-test closure](#truth-test-closures) for the context details that should exist.

 #### Can be called on...